 The IUCN developed a Sustainable Use Initiative to help implement the CBD.
-Following a Policy Statement in 2000: "The use of wild living resources, if sustainable, is an important conservation tool because the social and economic benefits derived from such use provide incentives for people to conserve them", which was adopted at its 2nd World Conservation Congress in 2000, IUCN arranged regional workshops in Mozambique, Vietnam and Ecuador.
-These led to a synthesis workshop in Addis Ababa, Ethiopia, after which the 7 th CBD Conference of the Parties (COP) in 2004 adopted the Addis Ababa Principles and Guidelines for the Sustainable Use of Biodiversity (AAPG).
-AAPG were also formally recognised by CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) in 2004, at its 13th COP, and in 2006 adopted by the 3rd Meeting of Parties to the African-Eurasian Waterbird Agreement (AEWA).
+Following a Policy Statement in 2000: "The use of wild living resources, if sustainable, is an important conservation tool because the social and economic benefits derived from such use provide incentives for people to conserve them", which was adopted at its 2nd World Conservation Congress in 2000, IUCN arranged three regional workshops.
+These led to a synthesis workshop in Addis Ababa, Ethiopia, after which the 7 th CBD Conference of the Parties (COP) in 2004 adopted the Addis Ababa Principles and Guidelines for the Sustainable Use of Biodiversity (AAPG)22.

 The AAPG are based on the assumption that it is possible to use biodiversity in a manner in which ecological processes, species and genetic variability remain above the thresholds needed for long-term viability, and that all resource managers and users have the responsibility to ensure that such use does not exceed these capacities.
-The AAPG emphasise the crucial need for the maintenance and/or recovery of biodiversity in ecosystems to ensure the long-term sustainability of ecological services upon which both biodiversity and people depend.
-Users and managers at all geographical and institutional levels are encouraged in AAPG to adapt the cross-cutting principles and guidelines pragmatically to best fit local circumstances.
+In a parallel process, a Workshop on the Ecosystem Approach held in Malawi during 1998 identified twelve principles/characteristics for managing biodiversity at an ecosystem level, seeking to achieve a satisfactory balance between conservation and development.
+These "Malawi Principles for the Ecosystem Approach (MPEA)23" were also confirmed at the CBD